ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 it is performed at the start of play, as noted above.

 There is no analogous `ending beat`: stories can have multiple endings.
-But see `ending the story...` in the description of line syntax below.
+But see `-> end the story...` in the description of flow markers below.

 ### The about clause for a cue